Backend For Frontend (BFF)

 const ids = req.query.ids.split(",");

-const languages = req.query.language;
+const language = req.query.language;

 const [stockData, staticData, translations] = await Promise.all([